SCROLL

 3

-Calling verify directly from your backend
+Redeeming a code directly from your backend

-POST /api/bridge/verify YOUR BACKEND
+POST /api/bridge/code/redeem YOUR BACKEND

-const res = await fetch("https://api.passid.io/api/bridge/verify", {
+const res = await fetch("https://api.passid.io/api/bridge/code/redeem", {

 method: "POST",